ncarrier/carino-doc/README.md

 On other exotic platforms, like windows, the best option should be to set up a virtual machine running Debian, VirtualBox can be used for this purpose and is free as in free speech and free beer.
-Please note that compilation times will increase, in that case.
+Please note that compilation times will increase, in that kind of setup.

 ## Get the code and all the resource

-The carino project uses repo from google, for gathering the different sub-projects it is made of:
+The carino project uses repo from Google, for gathering the different sub-projects it is made of:

 1. Be sure to have the needed tools:

         # apt-get install curl git

 2. Get repo from the [Android Open Source project][aosp-repo] :

         $ mkdir -p ~/bin
         $ PATH=~/bin:$PATH
         $ curl https://storage.googleapis.com/git-repo-downloads/repo > ~/bin/repo
         $ chmod a+x ~/bin/repo

 3. Create and initialize your workspace:

         $ mkdir carino
         $ cd carino
         $ repo init -u https://github.com/ncarrier/carino-manifest

 4. Get the source (and a cup of coffee):

         $ repo sync
+        $ cd packages/adbd
+        $ git submodule init
+        $ git submodule update

-Repo will dowload for you, the whole carino project, that is all the code, the build system, the documentation (from which this README is extracted), the schematics, 3D resources modelling the mechanical parts, prototypes lego plans...
+Repo will download for you, the whole carino project, that is all the code, the build system, the documentation (from which this README is extracted), the schematics, 3D resources modelling the mechanical parts, prototype lego plans...
 From now on, each command will assume the working directory to be that of your carino workspace. ~/bin is assumed to be in your PATH environment too.

 ## Hack the code

-1. Add the needed repositories you will need to add the following lines to your /etc/apt/sources.list file:
+1. You will need to add the following lines to your /etc/apt/sources.list file:

 > \# cross compilation toolchain
   deb http://www.emdebian.org/debian/ sid main